-As I already mentioned, there’s no need to splurge too much for a cashmere jumper, considering that it’s not even 100% Scottish.
-For way less you can buy wool items like scarves, fluffy jumpers, cardigans, hats, socks, gloves and so much more!
+As I already mentioned, there’s no need to splurge for a cashmere jumper, considering that it’s not even 100% Scottish.
+For way less you can buy cute wool knits like scarves, fluffy jumpers, cardigans, hats, socks, gloves and so much more!

 One of the best tweeds you can find is Harris Tweed.
 The Edinburgh Woollen Mill, with stores throughout the Country (have a look here at the store locations so you can check if you can find one during your trip), has some very nice items.
 You’ll find a ton of Scottish gifts made in Scotland that you can buy for yourself or your loved ones.
 Especially if they’re girls!